czp3009/GlobalMarket/README.md

 !market longmy - Show my items in market with dialog

-# Config
-OrderCountLimitPerPlayer - How many orders a player can create(0 for infinity)

-TaxRate - Tax rate(percentage)

 # Note
-If player aim at CargoContainer, item will delivery to CargoContainer first when use "!market buy".
+If player aim at CargoContainer and have permission to access it, item will delivery to CargoContainer first when use "!market buy".

-"!market sell" will take items from player inventory first.
+"!market sell" will take items from player inventory first, then from CargoContainer.

-Taxes are borne by the seller.
+Tax are borne by the seller.

 # License
 Apache License 2.0